JaCoby Stevens is a leader both on and off the field for the Tigers

 “My relationship with Coach Pelini is pretty cool,” Stevens said.
 “We can talk about stuff outside of football.
 It creates a great rapport between us.”

 Before the first game on Sept.
-26, one big question remains: Will college football have a season?
-The SEC announced earlier in August that a 10-game, conference-only schedule would occur, to which fans and plays alike rejoiced.
+26, one big question remains: will college football have a season?
+The SEC announced earlier in August that a 10-game, conference-only schedule would occur, to which fans and players alike rejoiced.
 Stevens was one of those players.

 “We always felt like we were going to play,” he said.
 “There was no question of not playing.”